 Turn on and review Azure Advisor recommendations

 Azure Advisor helps you reduce costs by identifying resources with low usage.
-Visit Advisor in the Azure portal:
+Search for Advisor in the Azure portal:

 Review the Optimize costs from recommendations tutorial for a guided tutorial about cost-saving Advisor recommendations.

-At the end of the billing cycle, your latest invoice is available.
-You can also download invoices and detailed usage files to make sure you were charged correctly.
+At the end of the billing cycle, your invoice is available.
+You can download invoices and detailed usage files and compare them to make sure you were charged correctly.
 For more information about comparing your daily usage with your invoice, see Understand your bill for Microsoft Azure.

-Use the Azure billing API to programmatically get usage data.
+Use the Azure billing and consumption APIs to programmatically get billing and cost data.
 Use the RateCard API and the Usage API together to get your billed usage.
 For more information, see Gain insights into your Microsoft Azure resource consumption.

 Additional resources and special cases